intersystems-community/fhir-terminology-service/README.md

    ```

 ## Supported FHIR Interactions
 Currently read and search-type interactions are supported for ValueSet and CodeSystem resources.
-The only supported search parameter for both resources is "url".
+The only supported search parameter for both resources is ```url```.

 Supported operations: ```$lookup``` and ```$validate-code``` on CodeSystem, ```$expand``` and ```$validate-code``` on ValueSet.
 Both HTTP GET and HTTP POST methods are supported for all the four operations.